openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `invalid_request`:

-- The request contains more than a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition.
+- The request contains more than a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a Presentation Definition.

 `invalid_client`: